im-tomu/tomu-quickstart/README.md

 This quickstart guide is designed to be used on Mac, Windows, Linux, and anything else that can run GCC and Make.

+The [main Tomu U2F firmware](https://github.com/im-tomu/chopstx/tree/efm32/u2f) is in a different repo.

 ## Overview of Requirements

 To build and load sample code, you will need three things: